cmap/cmapR/README.md

 **Installing from source**

+Perhaps the simplest way is to install directly from github using `devtools::install_github("cmap/cmapR")`.

-The easiest way to install the `cmapR` repository is to point your R's `install.packages` function at a tarball of the `cmapR` archive.
+Alternatively, you can point your R's `install.packages` function at a tarball of the `cmapR` archive.
 You can generate this archive by cloning this repository and doing the following:

 	# make a gzip tar ball of the repo
 	R CMD build cmapR